veerprakash28/ng-fletnix-backend/readme.md

 Backend Repository of Fletnix Webapp Made using MongoDB and Node.js.
 This server handles authentication, and listing of tv shows and movies along with pagination, filter and search functionality.

+## Links

+Before you jump on to coding, Here is the live link for the App.
+Do give a star to the repo if you like :)

+- [Live Link](https://ng-fletnix.netlify.app/home) (Fletnix - What to watch)
+- [Frontend Repo](https://github.com/veerprakash28/ng-fletnix-frontend) (Repository of Frontend made using Angular 17)

 ## Prerequisites

 Before you start, ensure you have the following installed: